OgechaEnock/MindCare/README.md

 ---

-## 🎯 Overview
+##  Overview

-The **Mental Health Support Application** is a full-stack educational project developed as part of a software engineering course.
+The **Mental Health Support Application** is a full-stack project developed as part of a software engineering course.
 It focuses on **requirements engineering**, **project planning**, **system implementation**, and **testing**.

 This platform enables users to: